Level51/silverstripe-backuper/README.md

 # Backuper - A SilverStripe backup module
-**Backuper** is s slick backup module for SilverStripe.
-It just gets a database dump and packs it with all Files in the assets/ directory as .zip archive.
+**Backuper** is a slick backup module for SilverStripe.
+It just gets a database dump and packs it with all files in the assets/ directory as .zip archive.
 Great for migration of pages through easy-to-use import/export functionality in the *Settings* section of the CMS.

 ---
 # Features